Klaent/sector/species/elems.md

 # Elems (elem)

 Humanoid-like creatures made of elements, whether that be pure fire or pure ice.
 Weakness depend on their element.

+## Appearance

+## Anatomy

+## Origin

+## Post Genetic Expansion